Mmaz1988/xle-glueworkbench-interface/README.md

 # xle-glueworkbench-interface
 Illustrates how the Glue semantics workbench can be called from XLE.
-The project contains a sample xle grammar that encodes Glue premises in the f-structure The folder /src contains prolog procedures that translate the Glue premises in an f-structure to Strings that are formatted such that they can be read by the Glue semantics workbench.
+The project contains a sample xle grammar that encodes Glue premises in the f-structure.
+The folder /src contains prolog procedures that translate the Glue premises in an f-structure to strings that are formatted such that they can be read by the Glue semantics workbench.
+The file glue.tcl adds a command to the XLE GUI that allows you to run the PROLOG procedures and the Glue semantics workbench and return the result

 # Requirements
 - This project requires an installation of XLE.
 It is designed to be version independent, but feedback is welcome.